gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 ## Preparations to introduce the new language

 Before adding the first line of code in the new language, I created a Git tag `last-before-rust`.
-The commit right after introduced the code in Rust.
+The commit right after introduced some code in Rust.

 This proved invaluable, because when rewriting the legacy code, I found tens of bugs lying around, and I think that's very typical.
 Also, this rewriting effort requires time, during which other team members or external customers may report bugs they just found.

 Every time such a bug appeared, I switched to this Git tag, and tried to reproduce the bug.
 Almost every time, the bug was already present before the rewrite.
 That's a very important information (for me, it was a relief!) for solving the bug, and also for stakeholders.
 That's the difference in their eye between: We are improving the product by fixing long existing bugs; or: we are introducing new bugs with our risky changes and we should maybe stop the effort completely because it's harming the product.

+Also, I think the first commit introducing the new code should add dummy code and focus on making the build system and CI work seamlessly on every supported platform.
+This is not appealing work but it's necessary.
+Also, having instructions in the README explaining a bit what each tool does (`cargo`, `rustup`, `clippy`, etc) is very valuable and will ease beginners into contributing in the new language.

 ## Incremental rewrite